astropy/astropy/docs/table/access_table.rst

   >>> t[1].colnames
   ['a', 'b', 'c']

-Slicing a table returns a new table object which references to the original data within the slice region (See :ref:`copy_versus_reference`).
-The table meta-data and column definitions are copied.
+Slicing a table returns a new table object with references to the original data within the slice region (See :ref:`copy_versus_reference`).
+The table metadata and column definitions are copied.
 ::

   >>> t[2:5]  # Table object with rows 2:5 (reference)